+; # Program Section

-Program Section 1.
-English for Academic Purposes Contro for Continuing Education and Lifeleng Logueing 2.
-Math for Academic Purposes Centre for Continuing Education and Lifelong Learning
+1. English for Academic Purposes Centre for Continuing Education and Lifelong Learning

+2. Math for Academic Purposes

 If you are unsure of the academic area you wish to pursue, please contact our highly qualified faculty advisors who are available to guide you.